Residential Multi-residential Business Transport Municipalities Partners About

 Trans Québec & Maritimes (TQM)

 Énergir holds a 50% interest in TQM, which operates a gas pipeline in Québec that connects upstream with that of TCPL and downstream with that of PNGTS and the Énergir-QDA network.
-Its activities are regulated by the NEB.
+Its activities are regulated by the CER.

 Pipeline Champion